iansinnott/express-middleware-lecture/README.md

 ### Middleware can be localized to routes

 Global middleware is really useful, but sometimes it would be unecessary to run certain middleware for _all_ routes and methods.
-That's why express let's you pass an optional string as the initial argument to `app.use`.
+That's why Express let's you pass an optional string as the initial argument to `app.use`.
 Imagine we have an admin area on our website at `/admin`.
 We want to check to make sure a user is logged in before they access the page.
 A simple way to accomplish this would be:

 ```js
 app.use('/admin', function(req, res, next) {